mm-camelcase/optimised-java/README.md

 Optimising runtime performance can significantly improve application scalability and reduce operational costs.
 The following techniques focus on runtime improvements:

 #### Lightweight Runtime Image ([`optimised-v2`](https://github.com/yourusername/java-optimized/tree/optimised-v2))

+**Description:** Using lightweight base images, such as Alpine or Distroless, reduces the final image size and enhances security by limiting the number of installed packages.
+This can improve application performance and reduce cloud infrastructure costs.

+**Key Benefits:**

+Smaller image sizes
+Enhanced security
+Reduced resource consumption

 - Reduces the final image size by using lightweight base images such as Distroless.
 - Enhances security by reducing the attack surface.